cdm/post-to-socials/README.md

 To send a message, construct a JSON POST message to send with the following HTTP headers:

-`key` => Post to socials API authentication key
+`key` => Post to socials API authentication key (from auth.csv file)
-`secret` => Post to socials API authentication secret
+`secret` => Post to socials API authentication secret (from auth.csv file)

-The message body should include the text:
+The message body should include the JSON body content as follows:
 ```
 {"message":"Your message body here, max 140 characters :)"}
 ```